Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 > Section update: Day Month Year

 For reads derived from short DNA fragments, the 3' ends may contain portions of the Illumina sequencing adapter.
 This adapter contamination may prevent the reads from aligning to the reference genome and adversely affect the downstream analysis.
-If you suspect that your reads may be contaminated with adapters (either from the FastQC report ["Overrepresented sequences" or "Adapter content" sections], or from the size distribution of your sequencing libraries), you should run an adapter removal tool.
+If you suspect that your reads may be contaminated with adapters (either from the FastQC report or from the size distribution of your sequencing libraries), you should run an adapter removal tool.

+There is many different packges has been developed to perform this procedure.
+Common packages include cutadapt and trimmotatic are quite widely applied.
+The following is an autmated process developed based on cutadapt.

 ### Trim_galore & Cutadapt